Maryland Dove: New Maryland Dove

+With the deteriorating condition of the 1978 Dove, construction began on June 1, 2019, on a new vessel.
+Designed by naval architect Iver Franzen, the ship was built at the Chesapeake Bay Maritime Museum shipyard in St. Michael's, Maryland.
+All work on the ship was done in full public view, allowing the public to experience every stage of the project.
+Documentation of the project can be found on www.MarylandDove.org The ship, Maryland Dove, was commissioned and delivered to Historic St. Mary's City on August 29, 2022.

-The original The Ark and Dove
+The original Dove

-The first expedition from England to the planned colony of Maryland was undertaken by Cecilius Calvert, 2nd Baron Baltimore, (1605-1675), and consisted of two ships that had formerly belonged to his father, George Calvert, 1st Baron Baltimore, (1579-1632): The Ark and Dove.
+The first expedition from England to the planned colony of Maryland was undertaken by Cecilius Calvert, 2nd Baron Baltimore (1605–1675), and consisted of two ships that had formerly belonged to his father, George Calvert, 1st Baron Baltimore, (1579–1632): The Ark and Dove.
 The two ships departed Gravesend, in Kent off the English Channel, with 128 settlers on board and, after being chased down and brought back by the British Royal Navy so that the departing settlers could take an oath of allegiance to the King of England as required by law, sailed in October 1633 for the Isle of Wight (between England and France) to pick up more settlers.

 At the Isle of Wight, Dove and her larger sister ship The Ark embarked again with two Jesuit (Society of Jesus) priests/chaplains and nearly two hundred more settlers before setting out across the Atlantic.
-Since he could not lead the expedition himself, Baltimore sent detailed instructions for the governance of the Colony, including commands that his brothers seek any information about those who had earlier tried to thwart the granting of the colony and make contact with William Claiborne (previously settled from Province of Virginia on Kent Island in the middle of the Chesapeake Bay) to determine his intentions for the trading station on Kent Island.
+Since he could not lead the expedition himself, Baltimore sent detailed instructions for the governance of the Colony (appointing his younger brother Leonard Calvert as the first colonial governor), including commands that his brothers seek any information about those who had earlier tried to thwart the granting of the colony and make contact with William Claiborne (previously settled from Province of Virginia on Kent Island in the middle of the Chesapeake Bay) to determine his intentions for the trading station on Kent Island.
 The instructions also emphasized the importance of religious toleration among the colonists, who were nearly equal parts Catholic and Protestant.
 With these last instructions, the expedition sailed for the Americas.

 The two ships arrived at Point Comfort at the mouths of the James, Nansemond, and Elizabeth Rivers, in Virginia, February 24, 1634.
 On March 25, they landed at what is now St. Mary's, then the site of a Native American village, and they began the work of establishing a settlement there.
 The settlement of St. Mary's was built on land purchased from the native Yaocomico.

 Back in England, Baltimore could do little to help the young colony through its tribulations, which included an ongoing feud with Claiborne that led to a series of naval skirmishes.

-Lord Baltimore continued as Maryland's first Proprietary Governor (1632–1675), and attempted to maintain an active involvement in the governance of the colony, though he never visited it.
+Lord Baltimore continued as Maryland's first Proprietor (1632–1675), and attempted to maintain an active involvement in the governance of the colony, though he never visited it.
 During this long tenure, he governed through deputies, the last being his only son Charles.